🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Is options trading more profitable than forex?

-Others say that options can be more profitable since this type of derivatives trading offers so many customized strategies that can have defined risk.
+Others suggest that options can be more profitable for some traders because of the wide range of strategies that may be used to define risk.
 You can also take advantage of time decay and volatility changes.

 Is forex trading less risky than options trading?

 It depends on your trading style.
-When analyzing forex vs. options trading, forex often requires position limits, so that can cap your risk.
+When analyzing forex vs. options trading, forex often includes position limits, which may limit exposure.
 With options, risk is determined by your trading strategy and the positions you construct and execute.
-For example, selling a naked call features unlimited risk, but buying a deep in-the-money call can be relatively low risk.
+For example, selling a naked call may involve unlimited risk, but buying a deep in-the-money call may be relatively low risk.

 A key difference in options vs. forex is that options markets have a finite time horizon — the option expiration date.
-Forex trading allows positions to be held longer.
-Another aspect of forex trading vs. options is that forex trading, despite being a liquid market, can have slippage costs when volatility strikes.
-That’s a risk to always keep in mind.
+Forex trading does not have expiration dates and allows positions to be held longer.
+Another aspect of forex trading vs. options is that forex trading, despite being a liquid market, can still experience slippage during periods of volatility.
+That’s a risk to consider.

 How do you invest in forex?